-LLC (with respect to which he has shared voting and investment power); 712,400 shares held indirectly through MM CRUT II, LLC (with respect to which he has shared voting and investment power); 1,500,000 shares held indirectly through Carolem Capital, LLC (with respect to which he has shared voting power over 375,000 shares, no voting power over the remainder, and shared investment power); 1,623,834 shares held indirectly through Maurice Marciano Charitable Remainder Unitrust II (with respect to which he has shared voting and investment power); 264,384 shares held indirectly through G2 Trust (with respect to which he has shared voting and investment power); 136,201 shares held indirectly through Exempt G2 Trust (with respect to which he has shared voting and investment power); 349,491 shares held indirectly through MM 2020 Exempt Trust (with respect to which he has no voting power and shared investment power); and 50,000 shares held indirectly through the Maurice Marciano Family Foundation (with respect to which he has shared voting and investment power).
+LLC (with respect to which he has shared voting and investment power); 712,400 shares held indirectly through MM CRUT II, LLC (with respect to which he has shared voting and investment power); 1,500,000 shares held indirectly through Carolem Capital, LLC (with respect to which he has shared voting power over 375,000 shares, no voting power over the remainder, and shared investment power); 1,623,834 shares held indirectly through Maurice Marciano Charitable Remainder Unitrust II (with respect to which he has shared voting and investment power); 264,384 shares held indirectly through G2 Trust (with respect to which he has shared voting and investment power); 136,201 shares held indirectly through Exempt G2 Trust (with respect to which he has shared voting and investment power); 349,491 shares held indirectly through MM 2020 Exempt Trust (with respect to which he has shared voting and investment power); and 50,000 shares held indirectly through the Maurice Marciano Family Foundation (with respect to which he has shared voting and investment power).
 Amounts include 2,000,000 shares pledged as security under revolving lines of credit as of March 23, 2022.
-To avoid double counting shares for purposes of this table, total holdings do not include the following amounts shown in the holdings of Paul Marciano in footnote (4) below: 170,666 shares held by G Financial Holdings II, LLC (with respect to which Maurice Marciano has shared voting power and no investment power); and 339,005 shares held by G Financial Holdings II, LLC (with respect to which Maurice Marciano has shared voting power and no investment power).
+To avoid double counting shares for purposes of this table, total holdings do not include the following amounts shown in the holdings of Paul Marciano in footnote (4) below: 170,666 shares held by G Financial Holdings LLC (with respect to which Maurice Marciano has shared voting power and no investment power); and 339,005 shares held by G Financial Holdings II, LLC (with respect to which Maurice Marciano has shared voting power and no investment power); and 339,005 shares held by G Financial Holdings II, LLC (with respect to which Maurice Marciano has shared voting power and no investment power).